 Once the meat was dry to the point of being brittle it was ground or pounded into powder.
-Either a mortar and pestle or two rock were used to make the powder.
+Either a mortar and pestle or two rocks were used to make the powder.

 The meat and fat were mixed and any available dried fruits were added.
 The mixture was then packed into available containers (rawhide bags) and set aside for times of need.

 Pemmican is easy to make and requires few tools.
 Once you get the basic recipe down feel free to experiment with small batches.
 Fine-tune the recipe to your tastes.

 - 5 lbs lean red meat (beef, venison or bison loin, bottom round roast or other lean cuts)

 - 1 lb tallow

 - Slice the beef thin, removing any fat, and dry in a dehydrator or oven (lowest setting) until brittle 12+ hours